What's New In Research?

 Dr. Vartan Kurtcuoglu obtained his degree in mechanical engineering and his doctorate in biomedical engineering from ETH Zurich.
 He has extensive experience in the study of cerebrospinal fluid dynamics and blood flow using computational fluid dynamics based on magnetic resonance imaging and computed tomography data.
 He currently lectures on energy conversion and transport in biological systems and leads a biofluidics research group at ETH Zurich.
 He is the principal investigator of SmartShunt, an international, interdisciplinary project that aims at developing a feed-back controlled cerebrospinal fluid shunt system for hydrocephalus.

-The Duke Center for Human Genetics recruited families who had TWO OR MORE family members with Chiari type I malformations (CMI), with or without syringomyelia.
-These family members must have been related to each other by blood, and BOTH must have been willing to participate.
+The Duke Center for Human Genetics recruited families who had 2 or more family members with Chiari type I malformations (CMI), with or without syringomyelia.
+These family members must have been related to each other by blood, and both must have been willing to participate.
 The work was centered on determining whether or not there was a genetic cause to the development of CMI.
 Hopefully in the future this will lead to better ways to diagnose and treat CMI.

 Participation in the study involved: